MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/New-ServiceFabricApplication.md

 ```

 ### -ApplicationParameter
 Specifies the overrides for application parameters defined in application manifest as key/value pairs.
 The cmdlet creates a Service Fabric application of the application type and uses the overridden values for these parameters.
-The parameters which are being overridden here must exist in the application manifest.
+The parameters that are being overridden here must exist in the application manifest.

 ```yaml
 Type: Hashtable